-we find that the complex (\ref{eq:complex 2}) is just $k\lten_{k(\Z/p\Z)}(V^{\ten_l p})_l$.
-Since $k$ is of characteristic 0, the group algebra $k(\Z/p\Z)$ is semisimple, so that the homology of each row of $k\lten_{k(\Z/p\Z)}(V^{\ten_l p})_l$ vanishes in all negative degrees.
-As a result, the product total complex of the complex (\ref{eq:complex 1}) is quasi-isomorphic to
+of $k$ as a $k[\Z/p\Z]$-module we find that the complex~(\ref{eq:complex}) is just $k\lten_{k[\Z/p\Z]}(V^{\ten_l p})_l$.
+Since $k$ is of characteristic 0, the group algebra $k[\Z/p\Z]$ is semisimple, so that the homology of each row of $k\lten_{k[\Z/p\Z]}(V^{\ten_l p})_l$ vanishes in all negative degrees.
+As a result, the product total complex of the double complex~(\ref{eq:double complex 1}) is quasi-isomorphic to

-Therefore, the reduced cyclic homology $HC^{red}_*(A)$ is isomorphic to $H^{-*}((A/(l+[A,A]))_l)$. \end{proof}
+Therefore, the reduced cyclic homology $\HC^{\red}_*(A)$ is isomorphic to $H^{-*}((A/(l+[A,A]))_l)$. \end{proof}